From the ARO Architects

 With the approval of the Noble Foundation Board of Directors in 2008, we set out to create a new type of 501(c)(3), an agricultural research organization.
 Our goal was to build public agricultural research capacity in the United States without commensurate federal spending.
 Undeniably, the effort was a nontraditional route to benefit public agricultural research – as well as all consumers of food and fiber – through the development of a new nonprofit vehicle to infuse greater private philanthropy into public agricultural research.

 However, our concept wasn't completely novel.
 We were following a proven model of medical research organizations that had been created in the U.S. Internal Revenue Code in the mid-1950s.
-We knew there was a place for independent research institutes; we had the benefit of working daily at The Samuel Roberts Noble Foundation, predecessor to today's Noble Research Institute.
+We knew there was a place for independent research institutes; we had the benefit of working daily at Noble Foundation, predecessor to today's Noble Research Institute.

 We also knew what many entrepreneurial philanthropists had done by giving their wealth to private foundations or medical research organizations to solve great problems in the (non-agriculture) life sciences.
 Thus, it seemed appropriate to create agricultural research organizations so that like-minded philanthropists could do more to advance agriculture.